odinyzeus/RaspBattery/README.md

 the Copyright is by:
 PhD.
 Eduardo Vargas Bernardino

-This software allow to user get Digital image lock-in-Amplifier from Thermal Images, using a cheap IR-Camera. the software is composed by next Clases in python language.
+This software allow to user get Digital image lock-in-Amplifier (LIA) from Thermal Images, using a cheap IR-Camera. the software is composed by next Clases in python language.

-base:
+Methods to get the LIA:
+	Fourier: